Repeat Prescription Request form to print

 How to Order Prescriptions Leaflet

-Requests must be in writing and may be submitted online, in person, by post or by fax.
+Requests must be in writing and may be submitted online, in person, or by post.

 We DO NOT take requests for prescriptions over the telephone, as mistakes are too easily made.
 Please allow two full working days between request and collection.
 We are happy to post prescriptions if a SAE is provided.